pydicom/pynetdicom/docs/tutorials/create_scp.rst

 our case the string ``'out'`` will be passed to the handler as the *storage_dir* parameter.

-You should also handle any exceptions in your code gracefully by returning an appropriate status value.
+You should also handle exceptions in your code gracefully by returning an appropriate status value.
 In this case, if we failed to create the output directory we return an ``0xC001`` status, indicating that the storage operation has failed.
+However, as you've already seen, any unhandled exceptions in the handler will automatically return an ``0xC112`` status, so you really only need to deal with the exceptions important to you.

-If you restart ``my_scp.py``, you should now be able to use :doc:`storescu<../apps/storescu>` to send it any DICOM dataset.
+If you restart ``my_scp.py``, you should now be able to use :doc:`storescu<../apps/storescu>` to send it any DICOM dataset supported by the storage service.

 Next steps
 ----------

-You might want to read through the :doc:`User Guide<../user/index>`, or check out the :doc:`SCP examples<../examples/index>` available in the documentation, or the :doc:`applications<../apps/index>` that come with *pynetdicom*.
+That's it for the basics of *pynetdicom*.
+You might want to read through the :doc:`User Guide<../user/index>`, or check out the :doc:`SCP examples<../examples/index>` available in the documentation or the :doc:`applications<../apps/index>` that come with *pynetdicom*.